 - Thunder and Lightning: The pool will close and the deck will be cleared immediately in the case of thunder and lightning and will reopen at the discretion of the DFC staff.
 (National Safety Lightning Institute and the American Red Cross recommend a 30 minute wait before returning to the pool).

-- Facility closures will be posted on the DFC_Alerts twitter feed, as well as posted on the club homepage.
+- Facility closures will be posted on the DFC_Alerts X (Twitter) feed.

 - Only patrons that are 18 years or older may enter the Lap Pool area.

 - Children under 13 must have adult supervision while at the Main Pool.

 - Food and drink are allowed on the pool deck, however, you cannot bring it into the water and it must be kept more than five feet from the pool edge.

 - No diving in the Lap Pools, the Wading Pool, or any area of the Main Pool outside of the designated diving board area.

 - Only US Coast Guard approved personal flotation devices may be used in the pool.

 - Animals or pets are not permitted in the pool or on the deck.

 - No persons with open sores or wounds, infections, diarrhea, fever, or any other communicable disease allowed in the pool.

 - No glass of any sort allowed in pool or on the deck.